MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication.md

 ### Option 3: Use a managed identity

 [Managed identities](/azure/active-directory/managed-identities-azure-resources/overview) eliminate the need for developers to manage credentials.
-By connecting to resources that support Microsoft Entra authentication, applications can use Microsoft Entra tokens instead of credentials.
+When connecting to resources that support Microsoft Entra authentication, applications hosted in Azure can use Microsoft Entra tokens instead of credentials.
+Managed Identities are not supported in local development.

 If the required environment variables for `WorkloadIdentityCredential` aren't present, `DefaultAzureCredential` attempts to authenticate using [ManagedIdentityCredential](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity#ManagedIdentityCredential).